Oxen-AI/oxen-release/README.md

 Oxen helps you version your datasets like you version your code.

 ```
-# The first step in any dataset project should be `oxen init`
+# The first step for creating any dataset should be `oxen init`

 $ oxen init
 $ oxen add images/